Unity-Technologies/multiplayer/README.md

 #### Asteroids
 A small game featuring the Unity NetCode Package features.

+#### LagCompensation
+A sample showing a way to implement lag compensation based on Unity Physics.
+In a game based on the Unity NetCode the client will display an old world state, lag compensation allows the server to take this into account when performing raycasts so the player can aim at what is actually displayed on the client.

 #### NetCube
 A small sample featuring the Unity NetCode Package features.
 This is the code used in the [Unite presentation about NetCode](https://www.youtube.com/watch?v=P_-FoJuaYOI)